hogsy/chronon/readme.md

 - Reimplement Anachronox (duh)
 - Support for multiple platforms; linux, android and more
-- Make the game easier to modify (i.e. support for larger texture sizes)
+- Make the game easier to modify
 - Improved visuals

 ## Features